moghon92/CNN-from-scratch/readme.md

-This is a vectorized mplementation of CNN from scratch
+# This is a vectorized Implementation of CNN classifier from scratch

 - convolution.py : An implementation of the convolutional layer.
 We convolve the input with out_channels different filters and each filter spans all channels in the input.
 - Linear.py : A linear layer with weight W and bias b.
 Output is computed by y = Wx + b